driscollh/opencap-offline/README.md

 Clone this repository to your local machine:
 `git clone https://github.com/driscollh/opencap-offline.git`

-**2. Create a Python Environment with OpenSim**
+**2. Create a Python Environment**
 `conda create -n opencap_env python=3.9 -y`
 `conda activate opencap_env`
-`conda install -c opensim-org opensim=4.4 -y`

 **3. Install the Correct Chumpy Version**
 Navigate into the main folder
 `pip install chumpy==0.70 --no-build-isolation`

-**4. Install CPython Packages**
+**4. Install CPython and OpenSim Packages**
-Navigate into the main folder and install the required Python environment packages:
+Navigate into the main folder and install the required Python environment packages, followed by opensim:
 `pip install -r requirements.txt`
+`conda install -c opensim-org opensim=4.4 -y`

 **5. Download the Local Dependencies (Required)**
 Because the machine learning models and background engines (OpenPose, FFmpeg) are too large for GitHub, they are hosted securely on Zenodo.